mpvnet-player/mpv.net/docs/Manual.md

 A window free mode is currently not supported, the main window is always visible, even when mpv.net is started from the terminal and music is played.

-The documentation of mpvs window features can be found here:
+The documentation of mpv's window features can be found here:

 https://mpv.io/manual/master/#window